pavanvittala/optional-toll/README.md

 -Note: Scenarios 1 and 2 are implemented in HW3.
 -Note2: Scenario 3 is implemented in HW4.
 -Note3: Scenario 4 is implemented in HW5.
 Also includes visualization of data.
+Create account and login pages were updated to use React.